About Our Wildflowers

 Monarda citriodora (Lamiaceae)

-A hardy native to the midwest and southern United States.
-A typical member of the Mint family with its distinctive square stems.
-Flowers are arranged in whorls stair-stepping up a single stem.
-Blooms are deep purple to lavender surrounded by colored bracts.
-Grows in various soil types and prefers full sunlight.
-Can tolerate very dry conditions.
-A stately plant, excellent for cutting.
+A hardy native to the Midwest and southern United States, this flower is a member of the mint family and has distinctive square stems.
+The blooms are deep purple to lavender and surrounded by colored bracts.
+It grows in various soil types, prefers full sunlight, and can tolerate very dry conditions.
+This is a stately plant, excellent for cutting.

 Rudbeckia hirta (Asteraceae)

-A stiff, upright native to the eastern United States, but has become endemic throughout North America.
-The Black-Eyed Susan is probably the most common of all American wildflowers.
+This stiff, upright native to the eastern United States has become endemic throughout North America.
+The Black-Eyed Susan is probably the most common American wildflower and a great addition to funeral seed packets.
 The characteristic brown, domed center is surrounded by bright yellow ray florets.
-Thrives in most soils in full sun.
-A true sunshine worshiper that forgives neglect.
-When cut has a vase life of 6 to 10 days.
-Reseeds.
+It thrives in most soils in full sun and forgives neglect.
+When cut, it has a vase life of 6 to 10 days.

 Rudbeckia amplexicaulis (Asteraceae)

-A hardy native to the southeastern United States, and has naturalized throughout most of North America.
+A hardy native to the southeastern United States, this flower has naturalized throughout most of North America.
 The identifiable black, cone-shaped heads are surrounded by bright yellow, drooping re-flexed ray flowers.
-Prefers full sun in various soil conditions.
-Often forms dense colonies in moist areas.
-A very heavy re-seeder and wonderful for cut arrangements.
+It prefers full sun in various soil conditions and often forms dense colonies in moist areas.
+It is heavy re-seeder and wonderful for cut arrangements and future memorial seedpackets.

 Coreopsis tinctoria (Asteraceae)

-A hardy, upright native to the southern United States, it has spread throughout much of North America.
-Leaves are finely divided occurring mostly in the lower portion of the plant.
-A prodigious bloomer, having vibrant yellow flowers with maroon centers.
-Prefers full sun in various soil types.
+This flower is a hardy, upright native to the southern United States that has spread throughout much of North America.
+Its is a prodigious bloomer and has vibrant yellow flowers with maroon centers, making it a colorful addition to memorial seed packets.
+It prefers full sun in various soil types.

 Red Corn Poppy